 Where is TWBA from?

-TWBA was born in Edmonds, WA, spent its formative years in Seattle during the tail end of the grunge era, took a lovely detour to Port Townsend, and now thrives in Tacoma, the City of Destiny.
+TWBA was born in Edmonds, WA, spent its formative years in Seattle during the tail end of the grunge era, took a lovely detour to Port Townsend, and now thrives in Grit City (Tacoma, WA).

 What kind of music does TWBA play?